-An incompetent cervix can be detected only during pregnancy, and even then diagnosis can be difficult — particularly during a first pregnancy.
-To help diagnose an incompetent cervix, your health care provider will document any symptoms you're experiencing.
+An incompetent cervix can only be detected during pregnancy.
+Even then diagnosis can be difficult — particularly during a first pregnancy.

-Your health care provider might determine you have an incompetent cervix if you have:
+Your doctor might diagnose an incompetent cervix if you have:

 - A history of painless cervical dilation and second trimester deliveries

 - Advanced cervical dilation and effacement before week 24 of pregnancy without painful contractions, vaginal bleeding, water breaking (ruptured membranes) or infection